Broker Check

 1. Taking legal advice from non-attorneys

 Divorce is first and foremost a legal process.
-Your attorney is the best (and only) person from whom to get legal advice.
+Your attorney is the best (and only) person to give you legal advice.

-Your girlfriend who got divorced last year, your mom, your Financial Advisor, your CDFA, your soon-to-be-ex, and your therapist are not legal experts.
+Your girlfriend who got divorced last year, your mom, your Financial Advisor, your CDFA, your soon-to-be-ex, your Facebook group members, and your therapist are not legal experts.

-They cannot and should not be giving you legal advice.
-When someone in your life who is not your attorney tries to tell you how the law works, please ignore them.
+They cannot - and should - not be giving you legal advice.
+When someone in your life who is not your attorney tries to tell you how the law works, please check anything they say with your attorney.

 2. Hiring (and then not firing) the wrong attorney

 The attorney you hire will set the tone for your case.
-Hiring an aggressive attack-dog-style attorney just to punish your soon-to-be-ex will likely backfire in the form of conflict and large legal bills.
+Hiring an aggressive attack-dog-style attorney for a case that will likely end in mediation will likely backfire in the form of conflict and large legal bills.

 Conversely, hiring a creampuff who only mediates when you're clearly in for a fight may result in you getting the short end of the stick.